Factbox - Deadly attacks in Western Europe since 2014

 Nov.
 13, 2015 - Paris is rocked by multiple, near simultaneous gun-and-bomb attacks on entertainment sites around the city, in which 130 people die and 368 are wounded.
 Islamic State claims responsibility.
 Two of the 10 known perpetrators were Belgian citizens and three others were French.

 Jan.
 7-9, 2015 - Two Islamist militants break into an editorial meeting of satirical weekly Charlie Hebdo on Jan.
 7 and rake it with bullets, killing 17.
 Another militant kills a policewoman the next day and takes hostages at a supermarket on Jan.
 9, killing four before police shoot him dead.
-The attacks prompt a worldwide solidarity movement with the slogan "Je Suis Charlie".
+The attacks prompt a worldwide solidarity movement with the slogan "Je Suis Charlie" (I am Charlie).

 May 24, 2014 - Four people are killed in a shooting at the Jewish Museum in central Brussels.
 The attacker was French national Mehdi Nemmouche, 29, who was subsequently arrested in Marseille, France.
 Extradited, he is awaiting trial in Belgium.